denizkayamekeney/swedtask1and2/README.md

 # swedtask1and2
 In this version of application I have created three controller.

-Example Screens are in ReadMeScreens.doc.
+Please see also Example Screens are in : ReadMeScreens.doc.

 Projects highligths:
 - Spring boot application created.